Epoch2/telldus-nfc/README.md

 Proxy service with a simple API for ad-hoc interaction with the Telldus home automation system.
 Useful for devices that cannot use <code>OAuth</code> to authenticate themselves against the official Telldus API.

-Originally intented for accessing Telldus using URLs stored in <code>ISO/IEC 14443</code> compliant low-memory NFC tags, but can be used wherever Telldus interaction through plain HTTP/1.1 is required.
+Originally intented for accessing Telldus using URLs stored in low memory NFC tags, but can be used wherever Telldus interaction through plain HTTP/1.1 is required.

 ## Installation
 1. Enter your Telldus API credentials in <code>TelldusCredentials.php.example</code> and rename the file to <code>TelldusCredentials.php</code>.